microsoft/react-native-windows-samples/docs/hermes.md

 - Hermes is not yet supported when using C# projects
 - Hermes debugger is not yet supported
 - Enabling Hermes leads to a very large download on initial build.
 This will become smaller in the future
-- Hermes is not yet compatible with other experimental features, like NuGet distribution or WinUI3
+- Hermes is not yet compatible with other experimental features, like NuGet distribution or WinUI 3
 - The binary for Hermes is not yet signed by Microsoft